preesm/preesm.github.io/README.md

 ## Adding Content

 Note: Editing/adding content to the site requires proper permissions in the [Preesm Team](https://github.com/preesm).
+If you do not have the permission to push, you can submit new content or modifications using pull requests.

 ### Site Structure